Moravian Instruments Cx series of CMOS astronomical cameras are

 dark skin)

-32 bit FITS file handling, image set
+16 and 32 bit FITS file handling,

-processing (e.g. median combine), image transformation, image
+image set processing (e.g. median combine), image transformation,

-export etc. are available.
+image export etc.

 SIPS handles FITS files, supports image calibration and